AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 - For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.
 - For code, see **./spheres/Void Plasmon Decay.ipynb** where we verify the dispersion and radiative loss for the $H=0.4, 0.8, 1.2, q=1$ dipolar sphere-like and void-like modes in the range $2<R<7$, corresponding **Figure 1** of the paper.
 - Additionally, in **./spheres/Void Plasmon Surface Scattering.ipynb**, we verify **Figure 7** of the paper.
 In particular, for the fundamental dipolar mode, we calculate the plasmon loss with and without (diffuse) surface scattering.
 - Notes on surface scattering: https://hackmd.io/@aligho/BkLmTZFubx (A pdf of this set of notes is in **./pdfs_of_notes/**).
 The last figure in the paper above denotes the impact of surface scattering in nanoshells.
 Unfortunately, the formula used has a typo.
 In this set of notes, we derive the correct formula.
+- Extensions to radially anisotropic systems as well as more refined surface scattering calculations: https://hackmd.io/@aligho/ByD_VEsdMg

 **Graphene coated nanospheres**: https://hackmd.io/@aligho/ByRl-iJ_ge.
 - This set of notes concerns the paper [Localized plasmons in graphene-coated nanospheres](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.91.125414) by **Christensen et al**.